soedinglab/MMseqs/README.md

         fasta2ffindex DB.fasta DB

-Please ensure that in case of large input databases tmp provides enough free space.
+Please ensure that in case of large input databases the temporary folder tmp  provides enough free space.
 For the disc space requirements, see the user guide.

         mkdir tmp
         mmseqs_cluster DB DB_clu tmp --cascaded